 A guide to how businesses should assess for themselves whether the information mined from these databases is sufficiently reliable, comprehensive and accurate.

-Understanding their source of wealth can be a key component of client due diligence for certain high-risk clients.
+Understanding their source of wealth can be a key component of customer due diligence for certain high-risk clients.
 Sophie Wales, Director, Technical Strategy, Tax, Ethics & Law Group, explains what is involved.

 Whether in business or practice, you’ll often need to undertake customer due diligence and may need to know rather more than just identity.
 Use the free client screening service from the Library & Information Service to check if your customers have fallen foul of any regulatory bodies or sanctions lists, or if they are a Politically Exposed Person (PEP).

-The FCA has shared a number of useful resources on how the financial services industry can use new technologies to support AML compliance, particularly in the area of client due diligence (CDD).
+The FCA has shared a number of useful resources on how the financial services industry can use new technologies to support AML compliance, particularly in the area of customer due diligence (CDD).

 Please make use of the following resources to ensure you are up-to-date with the latest regulatory information and news: